How Can I Contest a Will in North Carolina?

 You must identify legally recognized grounds before you file:

-• Undue influence: Someone must have used manipulation or pressure to override the testator’s free will.
-(See N.C.G.S. § 31-45.2 for principles that apply to coercion and fraud.)
+- Undue influence: Someone must have used manipulation or pressure to override the testator’s free will.

-Once you file the objection, the clerk schedules a hearing.
+Once a caveat is filed, the proceeding is transferred to superior court for trial of the issue of devisavit vel non.
 You and the other side exchange evidence.
 You may use medical records, witness statements, and expert reports to prove your claim.
-After hearing the arguments, the clerk decides whether to admit the will as written, admit an earlier version, or reject all versions.
-You may appeal a clerk’s decision to superior court.
+After hearing the arguments, the factfinder decides whether the propounded will is valid.
+You may appeal as provided by law.

 Will contests involve complex rules and strict deadlines.
 An attorney can help you understand your rights, gather strong evidence and meet all procedural requirements.
 Acting quickly safeguards your chance to raise valid objections and protect your inheritance rights.